Ann R. Howie

 Ann’s work with animals has always focused on animal welfare and well-being.
 She began working directly on canine physical wellness in 2017 after seeing the positive change fitness training had on her own dog, Gusto.
 Not only did his body condition improve, he was having the time of his life overcoming challenges and learning new things.
 And Ann was having fun, too, spending time with her dog and learning that he was capable of more than she ever dreamed.
-It was then that she knew she wanted to bring this same type of mental stimulation, physical conditioning, and plain old fun to other dogs and their people.
+It was then that she knew she wanted to bring this same type of mental stimulation, physical conditioning, and plain ole’ fun to other dogs and their people.

 Through Human-Animal Solutions, Ann provides individual mental-health therapy and consultation and training for therapy dogs and animal-assisted interactions.
 Ann also helps with general canine behavior and training issues and provides referrals to other professionals as needed.

-In her work with Dogs in Action, Ann focuses on compassionate and respectful handling of your dog’s needs, creating a customized fitness plan that accommodates your dog’s physical limitations and condition.
+Ann focuses on compassionate and respectful handling of your and your dog’s needs.
+She creates a customized training plan that accommodates your and your dog’s physical limitations and condition.
 Because of her broad background and training, Ann is skilled with dogs of all shapes, sizes, and temperaments, and with people of diverse backgrounds and cultures.
 Her sense of humor and calm, reassuring demeanor put both dogs and humans at ease.
 At every step along the journey, she is there offering guidance, support, and encouragement to her clients and their dogs, helping them live healthier, happier lives together.